 O Muṣṭafá!

 Be thou thankful for that thou hast been remembered by this Wronged One, and that there hath been revealed for thee that which shall abide for as long as earth and heaven shall endure.
 Consider and call to mind the day on which Muhammad the Messenger of God appeared with the signs of God, the Help in Peril, the Self-Subsisting: some among the people denied Him, others turned away from Him, yet others mocked Him, and still others rose up against him in such grievous fashion as to sentence Him to death without any clear proof from God, the Lord of all being.
 Verily, He said: “Fear God, O peoples of the earth!
 Bear ye witness unto His unity and oneness, and follow not your idle fancies and vain imaginings.
 Join not partners with God, O people, and worship not that which your own hands have fashioned!
 Better is this for you, if ye be of them that understand”.
 The more strenuously He admonished them, the greater waxed their enmity and hatred.
 Thus doth the Pen of the Most High recount unto thee from this Glorious Abode.
-Be thou steadfast in the Cause, and proclaim this Name through which the traces of Jibt and Tághút have been obliterated.
+Be thou steadfast in the Cause, and proclaim this Name through which the traces of Jibt and Ṭághút have been obliterated.
 Names of false deities worshipped in Arabia before the advent of Muhammad.
 The Glory of God be upon thee and upon all those who have quaffed the choice sealed wine from the hands of the bounty of My Name, the Self-Subsisting.”

 The Ascension of Bahá’u’lláh, although a great burden on his heart, did not shake Siyyid Muṣṭafá’s belief and he remained steadfast in the Covenant.
 He attained the presence of ‘Abdu’l-Bahá for the first time in 1899 when he formed part of the group carrying the Sarcophagus for the remains of the Báb, which was donated by the Burmese Bahá’ís, to the Holy Land.
 This experience together with the abundance of ‘Abdu’l-Bahá’s love, strengthened his allegiance to the Covenant.